LowLevelCodingCH/xk6/xk6_backup/README.md

 My answer: `I moved to nixos and the WM didn't work, I removed it.
 I wanted the TTY black and it didn't work.
 This is a fresh start.`
 UPDATE: `I moved back to Linux Mint and will likely install Arch.
 Arch's qemu supports all that so I'll add another WM.
 But XK5's code was horrible anyways.` (2 weeks later)
 UPDATE: `I did install Arch.
 I USE ARCH BTW.
 But osdev will stay at linux mint` (1 week later)
+UPDATE: `Yay it works on arch (or should I say, paru it works on arch (ok this was horrible)).
+Anyways I'll stay on arch!` (1 week later)

 You may ask: `Will you stay with XK(V)?`
 My answer: `Yes I likely will.
 The X doesn't mean nitriX.
 But 10 in the roman numerals.
 Once I get to v20, I'll do Nx(V).
 Just for fun.`